0xPolygon/polygon-docs/docs/tools/dApp-development/pos/alchemy.md

-!!! warning "Third-party content"

-    Polygon technical documentation may contain third-party content, including websites, products, and services, that are provided for informational purposes only.

-    Polygon Labs does not endorse, warrant, or make any representations regarding the accuracy, quality, reliability, or legality of any third-party websites, products, or services.
-If you decide to access any third-party content, you do so entirely at your own risk and subject to the terms and conditions of use for such websites.
-Polygon Labs reserves the right to withdraw such references and links without notice.

-    Polygon technical documentation serves as an industry public good and is made available under the [MIT License](https://opensource.org/license/mit/).
-In addition, please view the official [Polygon Labs Terms of Use](https://polygon.technology/terms-of-use).
+!!! note "Content disclaimer"

+    Please view the third-party content disclaimer [here](https://github.com/0xPolygon/polygon-docs/blob/main/CONTENT_DISCLAIMER.md).

+## Summary

-## What you will learn
+### What you will learn

-To create a smart contract in this tutorial, you will learn how to use Alchemy's platform to:
+You will learn how to use Alchemy's platform to:

-- Create a smart contract application
+- Create a smart contract application.
-- Check a wallet's balance
+- Check a wallet's balance.
-- Verify contract calls in a blockchain explorer
+- Verify contract calls on a blockchain explorer.

-## What you will do
+### What you will do

-Following the tutorial, you will:

-1. Get started creating an app on Alchemy
+1. Create an app on Alchemy.
-2. Create a wallet address with Metamask
+2. Create a wallet address with MetaMask.
-3. Add balance to the wallet (using test tokens)
+3. Add balance to the wallet (using test tokens).
-4. Use Hardhat and Ethers.js to compile and deploy the project
+4. Use Hardhat and Ethers.js to compile and deploy the project.
-5. Check contract status on Alchemy's platform
+5. Check contract status on Alchemy's platform.

-## Create and Deploy your Smart Contract
+## Create and deploy smart contract

 ### Connect to the Polygon network